edwinmesa/dt_edwin_sair_portfolio/README.md

 ![Example2 dashboard image](ARCH_1_Demo_External_Data.png)

 #### WSL, for Windows Subsystem for Linux, as the name suggests, increases workflow efficiency and reduces the time to develop locally.
-I use daily this tool because i have some projects that requieres run on windows, RPA, WebScrappig, etc.
+I use daily this tool because i have some projects that requieres run on windows, ML, RPA, WebScrappig, etc.

 ![Example3 dashboard image](ARCH_2_Local.png)